DRA3V50/SQL_Projects/README.md

 -- ****************************************************************************
-                           **WARNING**
+--                              ⚠️ WARNING
 -- Use this simulation responsibly and only in your lab environment.
 -- All scan results are generated within SQL for educational purposes.
 -- Unauthorized use on real networks is unnecessary and irrelevant.
 -- ****************************************************************************